sathish-t/nanopore-mod-course/materials/manipulate-modified-base.md

 ## Subsetting mod BAM files with samtools

-Subsetting means we take a mod BAM file as input and produce a mod BAM file as output by accepting or rejecting each entire read based on some criterion.
+We take a mod BAM file as input and produce a subset mod BAM file as output by accepting or rejecting each entire read based on some criterion.
-Whenever you zoom in to a region or click on a read in IGV, you are basically subsetting a mod BAM file by region or by read id.
-We will also discuss random subsetting which comes in handy when a BAM file is very large and we are interested in a calculation whose result depends very weakly on the number of reads, so it is sufficient to run the calculation on a randomly-selected subset of reads.
+We will discuss five types of subsetting in this section:
+- subset by genomic region.
+- subset by read id
+- subset randomly
+- subset by modification amount per read
+- any combination of the above

+Following are examples of where subsetting is useful.

+- to get a quick look at the data
+- to downsample a dataset before calculations for which a representative, small number of reads are sufficient.
+- to enrich for reads with some features e.g. highly modified, located near a gene of interest etc.

 Before we perform any subset, we first count the total number of reads we have in a mod BAM file.